 If you want to style multiple wood items in your home but aren't sure what shade to choose, consider the overall aesthetic goal first.
 "There is really no hard-set rule here, but I think the more 'matching' wood species actually are, the more formal a room feels.
 There's something about the bit of mix—even in this room—that shakes it out a bit."

 Nightstands are functional, but Mazzarini says they shouldn't be a place to dump all your accessories.
 "I love when a bedroom feels like a great boutique hotel room.
 Not too many and just the right accessories help with this," he says.
 "We like to outfit rooms with little bowls (for keys, earrings, watches, phones), a glass carafe for water, always fresh flowers, and a place to inconspicuously charge a phone."

 He also says a well-made bed can work wonders to elevate your bedroom.
-"I love a striped, herringbone, or tone-on-tone patterned cotton throw for summer and a deluxe wool or cashmere for winter.
+"I love a striped, herringbone, or tone-on-tone patterned cotton throw for summer and deluxe wool or cashmere throw for winter temperatures.
 Pull this up, two inches below the flat sheet, then fold both the sheet and layering blanket about 40% down the bed.
 It'll look lower than you're used to, but trust me!"

 His other pro tip?
 Rethink the size of throw cushion inserts: "Always order your feather inserts two inches bigger than your pillow sham.
 This makes them look extra full."